A Cascaded Random Access Quantum Memory: Error analysis

 \subsection{Master equation simulation}

 In this section, we perform a master-equation simulation to study the impact of decoherence on the fidelity of \(BS_i\) swap gates using QuTiP ~\cite{Johansson_2012_qutip}.
-We focused on \(BS_2\) gate, which had the lowest infidelity as shown in Fig. \ref{fig:figure2}(e).
+We focused on \(BS_2\) gate, which had the lowest infidelity as shown in the main text Fig.~2 (e).
 We considered the following lab-frame Hamiltonian:

 where \(H_c\) contains interactions of the modes with the coupler

 Here \(\omega_{c0}\) is the bare frequency of the SQUID coupler (at zero flux bias) and \(g_{ci}\) is the Jaynes-Cummings coupling between the SQUID coupler and the mode \(i\).
 All parameters were extracted from experiments.
 Here, the flux through the SQUID loop is modulated as